 PHYSICS 70: Foundations of Modern Physics (Autumn), required of all physics majors who have gone through the 40 Series.
 25% TA appointment; 10 hours/week.

-- Physics 15: The Nature of the Universe (Autumn, Summer)
+- Physics 15: Stars and Planets in a Habitable Universe (Autumn, Summer)

 - Physics 19: How Things Work: An Introducion to Physics (Autumn)

-- Physics 50: Astronomy Laboratory and Observational Astronomy (Autumn, Summer)
+- Physics 50: Observational Astronomy Laboratory (Autumn, Summer)

 UPPER DIVISION COURSES: 25% TA appointment; 10 hours/week.

-- Physics 100: Introduction to Observational and Laboratory Astronomy (Spring)
+- Physics 100: Introduction to Observational Astrophysics (Spring)

 - Physics 105: Intermediate Physics Lab I: Analog Electronics (Autumn)

 - Physics 107: Intermediate Physics Lab II: Experimental Techniques and Data Analysis (Winter) - Physics 107 satisfies the university Writing in the Major (WIM) requirement, and thus TA's receive an additional stipend for Physics 107

 - Physics 108: Advanced Physics Laboratory: Project (Winter, Spring)